Tennessee man charged with violating coronavirus order

 MEMPHIS, Tenn.
-(AP) - A Tennessee man has been charged with violating the governor’s stay-at-home order after a confrontation with officers at a birthday party.
+(AP) - A Tennessee man has been charged with violating the governor’s stay-at-home coronavirus order after a confrontation with officers at a birthday party.

 Jeremial Lee, 28, also was charged Saturday with disorderly conduct, marijuana possession and a possessing a gun without a permit, Memphis police said in an affidavit.